HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Discussion about Remark and Proof

 \subsection{Proof of Degree of Freedom}

-According to above intuitive discussions, the learnable parameters $\mathbf{W}^{\mathbb{H}}=\{\mathbf{W}^{\mathbb{H}}_r,\mathbf{W}^{\mathbb{H}}_x,\mathbf{W}^{\mathbb{H}}_y,\mathbf{W}^{\mathbb{H}}_z\}$ can generate 16 features learning pairs, which realize the same ability of 16 Degree of Freedom (DoF) feature learning in real-value field.
-In the same DoF representation, the number of real-value parameters is $4\times$ of the quaternion-value model.
-Thus, with the same number of parameters, the quaternion-value model can achieve a higher DoF that helps to explore features for more informative representation and cluster learning.
+According to above intuitive discussions, the learnable parameters $\mathbf{W}^Q=\{\mathbf{W}^Q_r,\mathbf{W}^Q_x,\mathbf{W}^Q_y,\mathbf{W}^Q_z\}$ can generate 16 features learning pairs.
+In the same DoF representation, the number of real-value parameters is four times of the quaternion representation.
+Thus, with the same number of parameters, the quaternion representation model can achieve a four times DoF comparing to the conventional real-value representation learning, and thus helps to more thoroughly explore features informative and benefit cluster learning.

-Now, we prove the DoF in mathematics.
-We follow the parameter initialization method in \cite{DOFproof}, and use $W$ instead of $\mathbf{W}^{\mathbb{H}}$ to prove the Degree of Freedom (DoF) of GCGQ here.
-The initialization equations are derived from the polar form of a weight $w$ of $W$, and $w$ has a polar form defined as:
+Rigorous proof of the `4$\times$DoF' is provided below.
+We follow the parameter initialization method in \cite{DOFproof} and initial our quaternion graph encoders.
+In order to simplify the mathematical expression and analyses, especially when dealing with operations involving complex numbers or quaternions, we introduce the polar coordinate form to represent the weight of quaternion.
+A generated quaternion weight $w$ from a weight matrix $\mathbf{W}^Q$ has a polar form defined as: